stefanrubelov/stefanrubelov/README.md

-- 👋 Hi, I’m @stefanrubelov
+- 👋 Hi, I’m @stefanrubelov,
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Web Development,
-- 🌱 I’m currently learning Javascript, PHP, Laravel.
+- 🌱 I’m currently learning Javascript, PHP, Laravel, among other things,
 - 💞️ I’m looking to collaborate on anything and everything.
 - 📫 How to reach me: https://www.linkedin.com/in/stefanrubelov/